Garrapata State Park includes 2-miles of California’s most incredible coastline.

 Soberanes Point is roughly 2.6 miles north of Garrapata Beach on Highway 1.
 The Soberanos Point Trail loops around the headland, and can be accessed from gates 8, 9 or 10.
 Soberanes Point is rugged with sheer cliffs, making it unsuitable for children.

-4. Go to magnificent Notley's Landing Viewpoint, south of Garrapata State Park, then dine at Rocky Point Restaurant.
+4. Go to magnificent Notley's Landing Viewpoint, south of Garrapata State Park.

 Notley's Landing Viewpoint is 700 feet south of the Rocky Point Restaurant, on Highway 1.
 On a clear day you can get a great photo of historic Rocky Creek Bridge, and the sweeping panorama of the Big Sur coastline.
 See cattle grazing in the distance.
 The land south of Garrapata State Park is still active ranch land.